 A year in, the physicality that Shawn Elliott preaches is well-established.
 Elliott arrived at Georgia State with mild fanfare, taking over a relatively young program that had been to one bowl game and didn’t register on Georgia’s football-packed scale.
 He immediately made strides to change that.

 Georgia State rode the 3-ball to a conference championship and berth in the NCAA tournament.
-It’s banking on it again to pull a major upset against 2-seed Cincinnati on Friday in Nashville.
-The Panthers are heavy underdogs as a 15-seed, and they’re hoping to find the same magic that propelled them past 2-seeded Baylor as a 14-seed in 2015.
+It’s banking on it again to pull a major upset against No. 2-seed Cincinnati on Friday in Nashville.
+The Panthers are heavy underdogs as a 15-seed, and they’re hoping to find the same magic that propelled them past third-seeded Baylor as a 14-seed in 2015.